alhassank13/Stop-Watch/README.md

     -   Configure External Interrupt INT1 with a rising edge to pause the Stop Watch time.
     -   Configure External Interrupt INT2 with a falling edge to resume the Stop Watch time.

-## Usage

-1. Clone the repository: `git clone https://github.com/your-username/atmega32-stop-watch.git`
-2. Set up the hardware as per the specifications.
-3. Compile the code using an AVR compiler.
-4. Flash the compiled code onto the ATmega32 microcontroller.
-5. Power up the system and use the configured buttons for control.